-- Determine the state average teacher salary and multiply it by the number of teachers in the state.
-Once all teachers statewide have transitioned to a new compensation model, a per student amount would be calculated and districts would earn this funding in the state student base determined by enrollment. - Funding for all teachers currently employed by LEAs will be grandfathered at the level that would have been earned based on T and E, including any step or education/training increases unless the teacher opts in to the new local salary model, or unless the district uses its Strategic Waivers School System or Charter System contract flexibility to implement a local model for all of its teachers. - For all new teachers to the profession, and any existing teachers who choose to opt in to the new model, funds will be allocated to the district based on the calculation described above. - Funding the district might have earned for current employees based on the state average teacher salary calculation described above, above what would have been earned under the T and E calculation, will be used to increase the base amount of funding for students statewide.
+- A. LEAs will continue to earn funding for all such teachers at the level that would have been earned based on T and E (A on the graphic below), including any step or education/training increases, unless the teacher is included in or opts into the new local salary model. - B. For all new teachers to the profession, and any existing teachers who are included in or opt into the new local compensation model developed and implemented by the LEA, funds will be allocated to the LEA based on the average teacher salary in the state during the most recent fiscal year (B on the graphic below). - C. During the transition period, while both T&E and new compensation models are in place, funding based on the state average teacher salary calculation that the district might have earned for current employees, who are not included in or who do not opt into a new local district model, but above what would have been earned under the T and E calculation, will be used to increase the base amount of funding for students statewide (C on the graphic below).